flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 You can also create your own config file with `flytectl config init`, which will create a config file at `~/.flyte/config.yaml`.

-Learn more about the configuration settings in the {ref}:`Deployment Guide <flyte:flyteadmin-config-specification>`
+Learn more about the configuration settings in the {ref}`Deployment Guide <flyte:flyteadmin-config-specification>`
 ```

 ### Custom Python dependencies